denisskin/word-of-wisdom/README.md

-# "Word of Wisdom” TCP Client/Server
+# "Word of Wisdom" TCP Client/Server

 Test task for Server Engineer - Design and implement “Word of Wisdom” tcp server.

-Simple "Word of Wisdom” TCP-server implementation.
+Simple "Word of Wisdom" TCP-server implementation.

 For each incoming request, generated and send to client a token with given accuracy (1/difficulty).
 The client needs to find **nonce** such that the final hash will be with a given accuracy.